-Our Lady of Monsserate Church and Pilgrim's House
+Our Lady of Montserrat Church and Pilgrim's House

 On the highest hill of the urban center of Hormigueros stands the imposing Basílica Menor Nuestra Señora de la Monserrate (in English, Our Lady of Monserrat Church).
 For over 400 years this sanctuary has been devoted to the Virgin of Monserrat, one of the Black Madonnas of Europe and patron saint of the region of Cataluña in Spain.

-A second miracle occurred when Gonzalez's eight-year-old daughter disappeared in the countryside and reappeared 15 days later, happy, clean, her clothes intact.
-She said a woman had taken care of her and Gonzalez believed the virgin had once again appeared, this time saving his daughter.
+A second miracle occurred when González's eight-year-old daughter disappeared in the countryside and reappeared 15 days later, happy, clean, and with her clothes intact.
+She said a woman had taken care of her and González believed the Virgin had once again appeared, this time saving his daughter.

 As news of these miracles spread across the Island, people came from miles away to visit the chapel and show their devotion to the Virgin.
 The small chapel was named a National Sanctuary in 1720 and in the 1770s construction of the church began.
 Then in 1874, the church as it stands now was founded, with an altar designed by Puerto Rican artist José Campeche.
 In 1998, the church was granted the status of minor basilica by Pope John Paul II.

 Behind the basilica is the Pilgrim's House which was built in the 17th century to receive the pilgrims that would come from around the Island to visit the chapel.
 Since 1975, both the church and the Pilgrim’s House have been listed on the United States Department of the Interior’s National Register of Historic Places.